Evaluation of CZT Detector Performance in Alpha and Gamma Spectrometry: Response to gamma irradiation

 \section{Response to gamma irradiation}

 \paragraph{Energy calibration.} Energy calibration was performed by using the characteristic peaks of $^{133}\text{Ba}$\\ (81 keV and 356 keV) and $^{137}\text{Cs}$ (662 keV) gamma emissions, confirming a linear response over this energy range.
-The energy resolution (ER) for emissions above 100 keV deteriorated significantly, which can be attributed to cross-section attenuation, especially for structures with relatively small bulk thicknesses.
-The bulk thickness measured values of the studied samples are shown in table \ref{tab:parameters}.
+The Energy Resolution (ER) for emissions above 100 keV deteriorated significantly, due to incomplete energy deposition resulting from the limited stopping power.